valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-headers.md

 };
   ```

 `customDossierHeader` is the main object that holds all custom case header configurations.
-Inside of this object, for
+The `customDossierHeader`
-each case for which a custom case header is to be defined, an array can be added under a key with the case id.
-In the
+contains a property for each case type that requires a custom header.
+The key is the name of case definition and the
-example above, a custom case header configuration for a case with the id `aansprakelijkstelling` is added.
+value an array of `customDossierHeaderItem` elements.
+In the example above, a custom case header configuration for a
+case with the id `aansprakelijkstelling` is added.

 Each `customDossierHeaderItem` in `customDossierHeader` can have the following properties:

 - `labelTranslationKey`*: a key for the label translation, this refers to a translation key in the translation files.
-This can also be used if you just want to show a text in the header without data from the document.
+This can also be used to just show a text in the header without data from the document by leaving the `propertyPaths`
+property empty.
 - `propertyPaths`*: an array of paths to the data from the document that you want to display, so this can also be
 multiple items that are placed one after the other.
 - `columnSize`*: the column size based on Bootstrap columns (col-1, col-2, col-3, ..., col-12).
 Bootstrap divides a row
-in 12 columns, if you keep adding blocks after you have filled the first 12 columns, the blocks will be pushed to the
+in 12 columns.
+If blocks are added after the first 12 columns, the blocks will be pushed to the next row.
+If no
-next row.
-In this way you can keep adding blocks on multiple rows.
-If no `columnSize` is specified, the default size is 3.
+`columnSize` is specified, the default size is 3.
 - `textSize`: the size of the text for this item (xs, sm, md, lg, xl).
 If no textSize is specified, the default size is
 md.
 - `noValueText`: the text that will be shown if the data is not yet available in the document.
 If no `noValueText` is
 specified, the default value is '-'.
-- `customClass`: a string of classes to be applied to this item, with this a lot of freedom is provided in formatting
+- `customClass`: a string of classes to be applied to this item.
+This offers a lot of freedom is provided in formatting
 the custom header items.
-All Bootstrap classes are available by default, for further customisation classes need to be
+All Bootstrap classes are available by default.
+For further customisation classes need to be
 added in your implementation's style sheets.

 (* = this property can be added as the only property of a customDossierHeaderItem)